apache/cloudstack-documentation/source/plugins/ipv6.rst

    .. note::
+      - The public IPv6 address range or CIDR must be added with same VLAN as that of public IPv4 address range.

-      As SLAAC based public IPv6 address will be assigned to the networks therefore public IPv6 range must be added without specifying start and end IP addresses.
+      - As SLAAC based public IPv6 addresses will be assigned to the networks therefore public IPv6 range must be added without specifying start and end IP addresses.

 Adding Guest IPv6 Prefix
 ########################

 Again, both UI and API to add a guest IPv6 prefix.
 UI is the preferable option.
-Option to add a new public Ipv6 range in the UI can be found in Infrastructure -> Zones -> Zone details -> Physical Network tab -> Physical network details -> Traffic Types tab -> Guest -> *Add IPv6 prefix*.
+Option to add a new public Ipv6 range in the UI can be found in Infrastructure > Zones > Zone details > Physical Network tab > Physical network details > Traffic Types tab > Guest > *Add IPv6 prefix*.
 In the Add IPv6 prefix form, an IPv6 prefix with CIDR size lesser than 64 must be provided.

 Alternatively, ``createGuestNetworkIpv6Prefix`` API can be used to add a new guest IPv6 prefix.